 Apple Weighs More Memory Chip Suppliers, Including China

-(Bloomberg) -- Apple Inc. is exploring new sources of the memory chips that go into iPhones, including potentially its first Chinese provider, after a production disruption at a key Japanese partner exposed the risks to its global supply.
+(Bloomberg) -- Apple Inc. is exploring new sources of the memory chips that go into iPhones, including its first Chinese producer of the critical component, after a disruption at a key Japanese partner exposed the risks to its global supply.

 Most Read from Bloomberg